michaelkochub/michaelkochub.github.io/_posts/2016-10-11-sample-post.md

 date: 2016-10-11
 detail: "Read on to find out!
 This might just be good.
 Let's keep typing!
 Let's hope this works out as expected...
 We shall see"
 ---
-We'll typically use the shell like so
+We'll typically code in Javascript like so
 {% highlight javascript linenos %}
 var x = 5;
 var hey = "hello";